felixalacampagne/account/mysql.md

 The H2 CSV columns will need to be mapped to the right order in the LOAD DATA lines but they should be match the order already in data.sql

+## Import of H2 CSVs into MySQL

+### NULLs
-The H2 CSVs appear to have (null) for NULL columns which gets imported as the text "(null)".
-If this is a problem then either edit the CSV to replace with "\N" or manually updated the rows after the import.
+The H2 CSVs appear to have either (null) or ';;' (the latter is for the live DB) for NULL columns which gets imported as the text "(null)" or the empty string "".
-Couldn't get the export command to use a different NULL value, and it is possible that the text is actually present in the H2 DB as I didn't check
+If column containing the NULL is numeric then the row is not imported, presumably as the text is not a valid numeric value.
+There is no error reported for this.
+Thus numeric columns which can contain nulls, eg. phoneaccount.accountid, require special processing, eg.

+set ACCOUNTID = NULLIF(@vaccid,'')

+where ACCOUNTID the field list is replaced by the variable '@vaccid'.

-The TRUE/FALSE for boolean in the CSV is always interpreted as true so special processing is required (transaction.checked)
+The TRUE/FALSE for boolean in the CSV is always interpreted as true.
+This can be worked around with special processing, eg. for (transaction.checked)

-The CSVs for the live DB do not have '(null)' but ';;'. ';;' is interpreted as empty string instead of NULL which causes the row not to be imported if the column is numeric so special processing is required (phoneaccount.accountid).
-This can apparently depend on the db configuration;

-mysql> show variables like 'sql_mode';
+set CHECKED = (@vchk = 'TRUE')

+where CHECKED in the field list is replace by the variable '@vchk'.